Accept All Cookies

 What Is Life?

-What life is, and how its essence can be understood as computation that grows more complex over time in symbiotic relationships.
 In 1944, quantum mechanics pioneer Erwin Schrödinger wrote a slim but influential volume, What Is Life?, posing the primary question that rendered biology so mysterious to a physicist.
 How can life and all its attendant complexities come to exist in a random universe, governed by simple laws, whose disorder only increases over time?